-If I had taken the route of applying for another Iran visa, I couldn’t have warranted the cost of simultaneously applying for the Chinese visa.
+If I had taken the route of applying for another Iran visa, I would have found it very difficult to warrant the cost of simultaneously applying for the Chinese visa.
 The Chinese visa required details such as hotel and flight bookings.
-With the troubles in Western China I decided it was too much risk to attempt it 100s of monks had bombed a police station in western China.
-This was aafter doing research on the Thorn Tree Forum and getting as much information as possible from fellow travellers.
+With the troubles in Western China (100s of monks had bombed a police station) I decided it was too much risk to attempt it.
+This was after doing research on the Thorn Tree Forum and getting as much information as possible from fellow travellers.

 I discovered that it was likely I would have to send my passport back to the UK to get the Chinese visa and I decided that this would be logistically too difficult and expensive.
 The prospect of spending another month or two hanging around near Islamabad or Lahore didn’t appeal with the current security situation in the country.
 I had received some information that the Taliban were planning to make movements on Karachi and Islamabad and one month later: Pakistan army launches gunship attack on Taliban outside the capital .

 The border between Pakistan and China didn’t officially open until May so I would have had to wait until then.
 My mind does wander to adventure in the northern mountains of Pakistan and I was invited to visit friends there but then I thought ‘on what budget?’.